It’s a question that carries with it the endless fascination of a quintillion nervous dreamers.

 Prodigious preservers and deliverers of life, as well as the takers of life are all considered for employment, but no more are as revered (and reviled) as the mythical La’Coss family.

 Starting out with Jack La’Coss in the last days of good ol’ Lati, he was a man who stacked bodies like no one else before him.
 Abusing stolen arts from the old academy, he accessed manners of directing and defeating the perception of other creatures until one day he had finally cleared out his entire city block.

-His story is an interesting (and almost unbelievably violent) tale for another time, but it’s the end that matters here.
+His story is an interesting (and almost unbelievably violent despite it being true) tale for another time, but it’s the end that matters here.